-God is light and being a perfect God is Holy, He is the opposite of darkness; therefore, God would be light Himself.
-It’s plain to see all throughout the scriptures all good things comes from the Father of lights.
-See last post Jesus Christ is God John 17:3, 1 John 5:20
+God is light and being a perfect God is Holy, He’s the opposite of darkness; therefore, God would be light Himself.
+It’s plain to see all throughout the scriptures all good things come from the Father of lights.
+Previous article Jesus Christ is God John 17:3, 1 John 5:20

 James 1:17 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning.

 In the beginning of our Bibles, God (Elohim) spoke these words “let there be light” and there was (Genesis 1:3).
 At that moment darkness was divided from the light (Genesis 1:4) and we know that the LORD never has any part or affiliation with darkness.